 17. Respectful and inclusive environment.
 Every child learns in different ways and at different rates.
 Respectful and inclusive preschools honour every child’s needs and cultivate a sense of belonging, social-emotional learning, empathy, compassion, self-esteem and communication.
 Good kindergarten teachers are role-models of the behaviour they wish to nurture and offer a variety of open-ended play supports.

 At a good preschool, your child will learn organically as they begin to make sense of the world around them.
 Your child will be curious, eager to explore and learn new things, and happy to go to school every day.
 A play-based programme with a structured and recognised curriculum will also help your child learn and grow socially and academically.
 This foundation prepares your child for success in elementary school and beyond.

 At OWIS, we offer our early learners a play-based and child-centric programme.
-We offer two campuses - a full K-12 school at Nanyang and One World Preschool, Mountbatten, which is dedicated to Early Childhood.
 We provide a variety of activities that support the development of your child’s academic, emotional and social skills.
 Contact us to learn more and to schedule a virtual tour of our early childhood programme.